pingidentity/pingidentity-devops-getting-started/docs/how-to/devopsRegistration.md

   * Navigate to [Sign On](https://www.pingidentity.com/en/account/sign-on.html) and follow the instructions to access your account.
   * When signing on, select **Support and Community** in the **Select Account** list.
   * After you're signed on, you're directed to your profile [page](https://support.pingidentity.com/s/).
-  * In the right-side menu, click **RESEND DEVOPS CREDENTIALS**.

-A confirmation message will be shown and the DevOps credentials will be resent to the email address associated with your Ping Identity account.
+  * In the right-side menu, click **Register for DevOps Program** again.
+A confirmation message will be shown and the same DevOps credentials will be resent to the email address associated with your Ping Identity account.